European-Unified-ID/EUID-docs/api/v2/ref-info/glossary-uid.md

 <dd>For details, see <a href="../../../README.md#participants">participants</a>.</dd>

 <dt class="jump-anchor" id="gl-personal-data">personal data</dt>
-<dd>In general, personal data is information that directly identifies an individual, including name, email address, or phone number.</dd>
+<dd>In general, personal data is information that relates to an identified or identifiable individual, including name, email address, or phone number.</dd>
-<dd>EUID supports email address, and translates the personal data to a value that can be used for the purpose of targeted advertising but cannot be traced back to the original value.</dd>
+<dd>EUID supports email address, and translates the personal data to a value that can be used for the purpose of targeted advertising but cannot by itself be traced back to the original value.</dd>

 <dt class="jump-anchor" id="gl-private-operator">Private Operator</dt>
 <dd>A Private <a href="#gl-operator">Operator</a> is an entity that runs a private instance of the Operator Service.
 The Private Operator generates and manages EUIDs for itself, using its own resources (such as hardware) in a secure environment.</dd>